A few very important things to do before you actually start blogging!

-So my topic is “helping mom’s create their best life and mommy like they mean it” (I went very broad).
-My categories are mommy tips, all about kids, life at home, and family finances.
+My “general” topic is “helping mom’s create their best life and mommy like they mean it” (I went very broad – intentionally).
+My categories are mommy tips (this is mostly pregnancy + postpartum stuff), all about kids, life at home, and family finances.
 I can write about whatever I want as long as it (mostly) fits into these verticals.

 If you take the time to organize your ideas in your head it will be much, much, easier for you when it’s time to organize your ideas on the computer.
 You will save countless confused hours if you have a plan for what will go where.
 And save all those post ideas – you’ll want them when you start writing!

 Please do this.
 I know you want to blog, and it’s painful to have to wait.
 But take it from me, it’s more painful to have to re-do all your hard work because you made a stupid tiny mistake.
 I can not tell you how many hours I have wasted re-doing.
 The following are VERY affordable resources geared towards complete beginners: